-Employees who regularly work a full shift of seven and a half $(7\frac{1}{2})$ hours or more, which includes more than four (4) hours between the hours of 5:00 p.m. and 12:00 midnight, shall be paid their regular salary plus seven and a half percent $(7\frac{1}{2}\%)$ of their regular monthly salary per month, and those who regularly work a full shift of seven and a half $(7\frac{1}{2})$ hours or more, which includes more than four (4) hours between the hours of 12:00 midnight and 7:00 a.m. (graveyard shift), shall be paid their regular salary plus ten percent (10%) of their regular monthly salary per month; provided, however, that in the case of any such employee who is regularly assigned to such night-shift work for less than an entire work week, the additional payment shall be made only for the portion of the work week worked on the night-shift assignment.
+Employees who regularly work a full shift of seven and a half $(7\frac{1}{2})$ hours or more on night shift as defined in Section 12.3.1 (Types of Shifts), which includes more than four (4) hours between the hours of 12:00 midnight and 7:00 a.m. (night shift), shall be paid their regular salary plus ten percent (10%) of their regular monthly salary per month; provided, however, that in the case of any such employee who is regularly assigned to such night-shift work for less than an entire work week, the additional payment shall be made only for the portion of the work week worked on the night-shift assignment.